Tripod Beta: Early development

-Following the 1988 Piper Alpha disaster and Lord Cullen report in 1990, Shell International created a team to look at Safety management systems and Safety Cases.
-That team worked until 2004 they developed a number of approaches, the EP forum (later the Oil and Gas Producers Association) guidance on Safety cases was founded on work by that team.
-The team worked closely with Leiden and Manchester Universities to the understanding of accident causation that had been developed in the 1984-2000 research program.
+Following the 1988 Piper Alpha disaster and Lord Cullen report in 1990, Shell International created a team to look at safety management systems and safety Cases.
+That team worked until 2004.
+They developed a number of approaches, including the E&P Forum's guidance on safety cases (later adopted by the International Association of Oil & Gas Producers).
+The team worked closely with Leiden and Manchester universities to advance the understanding of accident causation that had been developed in the 1984–2000 research programme.

-In 1992 Microsoft released windows version 3.1.
+In 1992, Microsoft released Windows version 3.1.
 That gave the team the ability for the first time to create graphical representations of the theories developed.
-Two software-based tools were developed: Bow Tie and Tripod Beta, respectively.
+Two software-based tools were developed: Bow Tie and Tripod Beta.

 Stichting Tripod Foundation

-In 1998, following publicity of Tripod Beta, Shell International Exploration and Production B.V. transferred copyright of the Tripod Beta methodology to the Stichting Tripod Foundation, a charitable body under Dutch law.
+In 1998, following the publicity surrounding Tripod Beta, Shell International Exploration and Production B.V. transferred copyright of the Tripod Beta methodology to the Stichting Tripod Foundation, a charitable body under Dutch law.
 The Foundation's purpose is to promote best practice in industry through the sensible usage of Tripod technologies to aid in the understanding and prevention of accidents and incidents.
-In 2012 the Foundation partnered with the Energy Institute in the UK in order to help achieve this.
+In 2012, the Foundation partnered with the Energy Institute in the UK to help achieve this goal.
 The Energy Institute currently publishes the official guide on using the Tripod Beta methodology.
-The Stichting Tripod Foundation also accredits approved training courses, and assesses the competence of users of the Tripod methodology.
+The Stichting Tripod Foundation also accredits training courses, and assesses the competence of users in applyingTripod methodology.
 Users who are assessed as competent in Tripod Beta are accredited as 'Tripod Practitioners'.

 The methodology

 Tripod Beta is a methodology that can be conducted via pen and paper or using specialized software.

-The methodology combines a number of theories of accident causation into generating a single model (a 'Tripod tree') of an accident or incident, most notably the Swiss cheese model (barrier-based risk management) and human factors-oriented theories such as GEMS (Generic Error-modelling system). as well as the worldwide accepted as a 'mainstream model 'GOP' (Gap, Outcome and Power) by Martin Fishbein and Icek Ajzen, expanding on the 'Theory of Reasoned Action' (TRA) (WIKI)...
+The methodology combines a number of theories of accident causation to generate a single model of an accident or incident, known as a 'Tripod tree'.
+It draws most notably from the Swiss Cheese model (barrier-based risk management) and human factors-oriented theories such as GEMS (Generic Error-Modelling System). as well as the globally recognized GOP model (Gap, Outcome, and Power) developed by Martin Fishbein and Icek Ajzen, expanding on the Theory of Reasoned Action (TRA).

 A Tripod tree is divided into three sections.

 What happened unexpectedly?

-An Event in terms of Tripod Beta is the unexpected, unwanted or adverse outcome of a willfully carried out and intended process.
-The sequence such Events in an incident are shown in the tree as a series of 'trios', a simple logic (AND) gate that tells how the combination of two events led to an outcome.
+An event in terms of Tripod Beta is the unexpected, unwanted, or adverse outcome of a willfully carried out and intended process.
+The sequence of such events in an incident is shown in the tree as a series of trios, a simple logic (AND) gate that tells how the combination of two events led to an outcome.
 The outcome can then become an event that can combine with another event to cause a subsequent outcome, and so on.

-As the sequence of trios goes forward in time, the tree ends when the last incident occurs, but if relevant can also take into account what happened after the incident (such as emergency response).
+As the sequence of trios goes forward in time, the tree ends when the last incident occurs, but, if relevant, can also take into account what happened after the incident (such as emergency response).

-Potential events may also be investigated; Such Events that did not 'materialize' either because a 'barrier' prevented it from happening, or by sheer 'randomness' which is less likely.
+Potential events may also be investigated; such events that did not materialize, either because a barrier prevented them, or due to sheer randomness, which is less likely..